2017 Innovate Durham Cohort

 Dropark is an organized alternative to the mayhem of busy city centers - their goal is to reduce the time and stress it takes to find a parking spot.
 By using innovative technology, they can direct motorists to real-time available parking spaces, and even allow motorists to reserve their parking space ahead of arrival to their destination.
 Dropark wants to increase the utilization of unused parking spaces, which means they will be partnering with both public and private parking lots.
 As part of Innovate Durham, they tested their application and sensor technology in two downtown parking lots.

 Talented is a micro-learning app, creating custom learning games for trainers and authors that are engaging and result in real-life skill transfer.
 As a part of Innovate Durham, City employees played Talented's cyber-security game, helping employees institute better habits across City departments as well as in their personal online practices.

 City Department: Technology Solutions

 8 Rivers Networks is a Durham-based company that is being spun out of 8 Rivers Capital, the innovation development organization.
 8 Rivers Networks has developed a groundbreaking optical wireless communications system that delivers gigabit speeds over the air where fiber is too difficult or expensive to deploy.
-As part of Innovate Durham, they will be building a connection between City Hall and a nearby City building to increase network capacity and service.
+As part of Innovate Durham, they connected City Hall and the Parks & Recreation building to increase network capacity and service.